Can the Occasional Drink Make Your Eyes Stronger?

-We’re always looking for new ways to boost our eye health, or watching out for lifestyle habits that can impact our vision.
+We’re always looking for new ways to boost our eye health and watching out for lifestyle habits that can impact our vision.
 And when a new study emerges that proves one of our “bad habits” is actually good for us, then that’s cause for celebration!
 It’s a little known fact that the occasional glass of red wine is good for the heart, but what else is an occasional drink good for?
 Could it work to improve the strength of our eyes as well?

 Research says that this strange concept might actually be possible.
 Studies have indicated that partaking in occasional drinking could help to slow down vision loss as we age.
 Let’s look a bit further into this concept, and at what visual decline and visual impairment actually are.

 What Is Visual Impairment and Visual Decline?

 Visual impairment is quite a serious diagnosis.
 It means that you have an eye condition which has caused some loss of vision.
 Visual impairment can be caused by a disease of the eye.
 It can also be the result of illness in the body which has affected the eyes (such as diabetes), or an eye injury.
-With visual impairment, eyesight cannot be corrected with the use of corrective lenses (either glasses or contacts).
+Doctors cannot use corrective lenses to correct the visually impaired’s eyesight.

 The Prognosis for Occasional Drinking and Your Eyes

 There has been some research to show that people who drink the occasional glass of wine develop visual impairment issues at a lower rate than non-drinkers.
 The problem is that researchers aren’t sure whether the occasional drink is the cause of fewer visual problems, or if it’s just coincidental.